 Developing Knowledge for Health-Related Research

-The Penn State Master of Science in Public Health Sciences is a 30-credit degree program that provides the knowledge and insight required for careers in health-related research.
+Penn State's Master of Science in Clinical Research is a 30-credit degree program that provides the knowledge and insight required for careers in health-related research.

 Students learn population-based methods for planning, executing, analyzing and disseminating research results, and methods for evaluating and improving health care practices.

 About the Program

-Students in the Master of Science in Public Health Sciences Program complete a series of core courses and electives, as well as a thesis research project.
+Students in the Master of Science in Clinical Research program complete a series of core courses and electives, as well as a thesis research project.

 Curriculum topics include: